COVID-19 pandemic in New Zealand: Transmission timeline

 On 28 February 2020, New Zealand confirmed its first case, a woman in her 60s who had recently visited Iran The country confirmed its second case on 4 March, a woman who had recently returned from northern Italy.
 The number of cases continued to rise significantly through March 2020, reaching a total of 647 (600 confirmed and 47 probable) and 74 recoveries by 31 March.

 On 29 March, New Zealand also reported its first coronavirus-related death, a woman in her 70s from the West Coast region.

 On 5 April 2020, the first ethnicity statistics were released; indicating that 74% of those who had contracted COVID-19 were Pākehā, 8.3% Asian, 7.6% Māori, and 3.3% Pasifika.
 By 31 July, the total number of cases had reached 1,560, the total number of recovered had risen to 1,518, while the death toll had risen to 22.

 Following 102 days of no community transmissions, four such cases were reported in Auckland on 11 August 2020, putting the city back into lockdown.
-According to 1 News, Pacific Islanders made up 75% of the cases in the August community outbreak in Auckland.
+According to 1News, Pacific Islanders made up 75% of the cases in the August community outbreak in Auckland.
 By 5 September, the national death toll had reached 24 with the death of former Cook Islands Prime Minister Joe Williams.

 Apart from some community cases, most cases reported in New Zealand during the second half of 2020 were reported at the border.
 By 31 December 2020, there were a total of 2,162 cases; 2,082 recoveries, and 25 deaths in New Zealand.